printers-for-people/catboat/docs/TMC_Drivers.md

 ### Can I use stealthChop mode on an extruder with pressure advance?

-Many people successfully use "stealthChop" mode with Klipper's pressure advance.
-Klipper implements
+Many people successfully use "stealthChop" mode with Kalico's pressure advance.
+Kalico implements
 [smooth pressure advance](Kinematics.md#pressure-advance) which does not introduce any instantaneous velocity changes.